OwenLewis/MatlabTutorial/README.md

 In the screenshot below, the bar circled in red shows the present working directory.
 Circled in green are the various files that are within the present working directory.
 I can navigate up and down the file tree (effectively changing the present workign directory) by clicking the icons just above the green circle and/or folders in the "Current Folder" window.
-You will also notice there is a file caled "my_matlab_file.m" sitting in the "Current Folder".
+You will also notice there is a file called "my_matlab_file.m" sitting in the "Current Folder".
 More on that next.

 ![Present Working Directory](./directory1.png)